James Allen Rose: Biography

 Though he was born at Southampton Hospital in New York, Rose grew up in the coastal community of Harkers Island, North Carolina.
 His family had resided in the Core Banks region of North Carolina for generations.

 Rose began carving small model boats around the age of 10, selling and trading them with his friends.
 His first guitar was purchased from the Lancaster Seed Company catalog, and he often played at fishing camps around Cape Lookout.
 When Rose was unable to join the Coast Guard as a young man, he turned to commercial fishing, boat building, and building houses.
-Rose estimates he made between 75-80 full-sized boats in his career.
+Rose estimates he made between 75 and 80 full-sized boats in his career.
 In his 50s, Rose developed arthritis and left the commercial fishing industry.
 He devoted himself full-time to model boat building.